 The idea is simple.
 Adult numeracy teachers give a brief talk, each under 10 minutes.
 Each speaker tells a story and asks a question that is driving their teaching practice.
 Some may pose a question they have been working on for years, some may share something they’ve been working on for only a few months.
-But they all share their questions with us as an invitation to collaborate.
+But the questions they share with us are invitations to collaborate.

 Each of those talks is a first step in a discussion about improving the math education of our amazing students:

-- Lindsey Cermak (@CermakLindsey), from the Minnesota Literacy Council and the Open-Door Learning Center-Northside, gave a talk called Taking the Pressure off to Take the Pressure Off in which she shares a personal revelation, realizing that pressure was crippling her students and that in trying to be a perfect teacher, she might be contributing to the pressure they feel.
-Drawing a distinction between excellence and perfection, Lindsey asks us to join her and consider our own practice, inviting us to model authentic success and failure in our classrooms, asking us to be courageous and more vulnerable with our students.
+- Lindsey Cermak (@CermakLindsey), is from the Minnesota Literacy Council and the Open-Door Learning Center-Northside.
+In a talk called Taking the Pressure off to Take the Pressure Off, Lindsey shares a personal revelation.
+She sees pressure crippling her students and realized in trying to be a perfect teacher, she adds to that pressure.
+Drawing a distinction between perfection and excellence, Lindsey asks us to join her and consider our own practice.
+She invites us to model authentic success and failure in our classrooms, and asks us to be courageous and more vulnerable with our students.
 Click on her picture below to watch her talk:

 - Cynthia Bell, of the NY Literacy Assistance Center, gave a talk titled Formative Assessment and What’s Next, where she talked about her own developing work on both how to draw out and how to use student understanding in her teaching.
 Cynthia suggests that we are students of our students’ thinking and asks that we collect information and use that information to adjust our instruction.
 Let’s talk about how to get student feedback as we teach, how to act on what we learn and how to make sure the adjustments we make are producing the outcomes we’re looking for.
 Click on her picture below to watch her talk: